 LifeHelper’s questions are answered by well-qualified, licensed therapists who spend time every week reviewing questions that come in and choosing ones that are appropriate to answer our advice column website.
+This is an archive of questions they’ve answered in the past; LifeHelper is not accepting any new questions at this time.

 Marie Hartwell-Walker, Ed.D.